-Every year around May (teacher appreciation week), I frantically search the web for unique and inexpensive teacher gift ideas.
+Every year I frantically search the web for unique and inexpensive teacher gift ideas.
 Because my sister is a teacher, I know that they end up with quite the collection of teacher mugs and knick-knacks, and sugary treats.
 So I try to come up with something unique that teachers can actually use.
-This May, I found this great article from Allie, a real life kindergarten teacher.
-She has some great points-some things I knew, and some things I didn’t think about gifts that teachers really want!
+I found this great article from Allie, a real life kindergarten teacher.
+She has some great points-some things I knew, and some things I didn’t think about!
+Here are 5 gifts that teachers really want!

 Don’t worry if you’ve ever made some of these teacher gift blunders!
 I sure have!
 Allie assures us that teachers love each and every gift that they receive, but here are some suggestions for gifts that teachers really want based on her suggestions.